 You will be woken at about 6 am with a knock on your door or your tent with a warm Ayurvedic drink that will energize for a good part of the day.
 You will then need to pack your bag before having some breakfast.
 By about 7.15 am, breakfast – and coffee – will be served.

 Generally, after dinner, your trek leader will brief you on the next day’s hike.
 Every couple of days, she or he will talk about the history, culture, ethnography, and traditions of the country you are trekking in.
 You will also have the chance to have some beers or rum, sometimes wine, before bedtime.
-On trekking holidays there isn’t much to do, so people want to go to bed early but we advise you to stay up at least until 9 pm.
+There isn’t much to do on trekking holidays, so people want to go to bed early, but we advise you to stay up at least until 9 pm.
 The reason being, you usually sleep for 8 hours, so if you go to bed at 8 pm, you will most likely wake up at 3-4 pm.
-The rest of the time, you might just be lying in your bed wide awake; this might give you the feeling that you didn’t sleep well that night despite having slept 7-8 hours.
-If you do find yourself awake early, we certainly recommend pulling out the camera for the impressive Himalayan sunrise!
+You might just be lying in your bed wide awake; this might give you the feeling that you didn’t sleep well that night despite having slept 7-8 hours.
+If you find yourself awake early, we certainly recommend pulling out the camera for the impressive Himalayan sunrise!